 While reducing returns is essential, it’s equally important to implement a return policy that encourages brand loyalty.
-In fact, many retailers have made their return policies even more lenient over the past year.
-The pandemic’s shipping lags have forced many e-commerce brands of all sizes to push their return windows back.
-However, these brands have increasingly found that their new policies have led to higher sales and lower returned items.
+Many retailers have made their return policies more lenient over the past year.
+The pandemic’s shipping lags have forced e-commerce brands of all sizes to push their return windows back.
+However, these brands have increasingly found that their new policies have led to higher sales and fewer returned items.

 A 2014 Journal of Retailing study suggests that there are five primary return policy elements:

 - Time: Retailers specify deadlines in their return policies (e.g., a 30-day policy, a 90-day policy).
 Policies that provide more time to return products are more lenient.